 If you're the Community Owner, this means that grade passback has not yet been set up for your students.
 If you're a Community Member, this means that grade passback has not yet been set up for you personally.
 In Canvas, the solution to the problem is to click on the Assignments link for Yellowdig at least once.
 After that, you can use the sidebar link in Canvas to enter Yellowdig, but to initially set up grade passback, the instructor must click the Assignment link, and each student must do the same.

 If you are experiencing this problem as a Blackboard user, check to see whether there are multiple links to Yellowdig.
-It is possible that, due to the instructor's Blackboard assignment settings, only one of these assignment links enables grade passback.
+It is possible that, due to Blackboard assignment settings, only one of these assignment links enables grade passback.
 In that case, students must click that assignment link to enable grade passback.
 Because this can create confusion for students, we strongly recommend that Community Owners create only one LMS link to their Yellowdig Community.
 We do not recommend links for each week (e.g., "Yellowdig - Week 2", "Yellowdig - Week 3").

 I heard that students can enable grade passback in Canvas without ever clicking the Yellowdig link in "Assignments", but it isn't working for my students.
 How do I enable this feature?

 Students are unable to launch into my iFramed Yellowdig Community.
 What's going on, and how do I fix it?

 Same-site cookie restrictions sometimes prevent Yellowdig from setting cookies for users when Yellowdig is set to open in an iFrame, thereby making it impossible for these users to launch into Yellowdig under certain conditions (e.g., outdated browser, incognito window).
 When in doubt, set Yellowdig to open in a new window.
 This will likely solve any access problems your students are experiencing.

 Can I configure multiple grading columns with Yellowdig?